cloudkoffer/cloudkoffer.github.io/docs/provisioning/network/router.md

     reboot
     ```

+!!! info

-Afterwards, the dhcp, dns and tftp server is active and the configured ip address on the client configuring the router can be removed.
+    The dhcp, dns and tftp server is then active.
+    The static IP address on the client that configured the router should now be swapped for a dynamic one.

 ## Maintenance